Optimal bound on long-range distillable entanglement

 In order to approach the bound on long distance entanglement, we are inspired to consider a simple class of states that saturate the monogamy of entanglement inequality.
 It is easy to see that any state that is a tensor product of maximally entangled ($d$-dimensional) Bell pairs and locally maximally mixed states saturates \eqref{eq:monogamy}.
 Both the squashed and distillable entanglements for two subregions are simply given by the number of Bell pairs connecting the regions (times $\log d$).

 We consider a (normalized) probability distribution of the distance connecting Bell pairs (in one spatial dimension) given at large $r$ as

 Here we measure distances in units of the size of a qudit.
 This is a well-defined probability distribution when $\alpha > 1$, and one can find a pure state of an infinite spin chain realizing it in the following way (see Figure \ref{fig:rainbows_tikz}).
 We first generate a sequence of positive integers $\{k_i\}_{i \in \mathbb{Z}}$ with probability distribution $\sim 1/k^{1+\alpha}$.
 We then divide the infinite spin chain of qubits into fragments of length $2 k_i$ and consider a state in which $n$-th qubit of the $i$-th fragment is maximally entangled with $(2k_i+1-n)$-th qubit (of the same fragment).
-It is easy to check that in the resulting state, the number of Bell pairs of length $(2n+1)$ in a large interval of length $L$ would be given by $\sim L/(2n+1)^{\alpha}$.
+In the resulting state, the number of Bell pairs of length $(2n+1)$ in a large interval of length $L$ is given by which gives the scaling $L/r^{\alpha}$ as $r \to \infty$.

 We note two interesting scenarios, previously studied in the literature, where this probability distribution appears: (1) The random singlet phase \cite{refael2004entanglement}, which is the fixed point of the strong disorder renormalization group \cite{fisher1995critical} has a ground state that qualitatively can be described by a collection of Bell pairs with polynomially decaying scaling for $\alpha = 2$ at large $r$.
 We will return to this example shortly and discuss a possible generalization for any $\alpha > 1$.
-(2) At the critical point of monitored Clifford quantum circuits, it has been numerically observed that $\alpha \simeq 6$ at large $r$ \cite{shi2020entanglement}.
+(2) At the critical point of monitored Clifford quantum circuits, it has been numerically observed that $\alpha \simeq 6$ at large $r$ \cite{shi2020entanglement}.\footnote{We also note that polynomial decay of entanglement has been noted to be common in fermionic systems \cite{2024arXiv240206677P}.}

 Let us first consider the entanglement entropy for a region of $N_A$ qudits.
 The entanglement entropy is given by the number of Bell pairs that connect the region to its complement (times $\log d$).
 This is